abutcher-gh/ld_preload_helpers/README.md

 ## Image load hook

 Called whenever the program/library is loaded, prior to the main entry point being run.
-Note this demonstrates calling the overridden `getuid`.
+Note this demonstrates calling the overridden `getuid` and real `getuid`.

 Currently there can be only one of these owing to a fixed name being used for the generated function.
 But this may be extended in future to allow the user